insidewhy/advent-of-code-2022/readme.md

 # f#

 f# was fun to use, it's a lot like haskell but maybe a little more pragmatic.
+The pipeline operator is great and makes for much readable code than chaining things together with `$` in haskell.
-Most of the code is parsing a recursive data structure (which amused me as in python I could just `eval` each line to build the list since the syntax used in the file matches python's list notation).
+Most of the code for these solutions is involved with parsing the recursive data structure (which amused me as in python I could just `eval` each line to build the list since the syntax used in the file matches python's list notation).
+I wish that the compiler would repeat the line of the error with some kind of indicator pointing at the location, instead it just prints the row and column, since I didn't hook the compiler up to my editor it was harder than it could be to find what was wrong.

 # Future